davepinch/pinchy.cc/collections/_fragments/and-became-a-god.md

 ---
-title: "And became a god"
+title: "and became a god"
 tags:
   - Fragment
 ---